 The Warren Buffet Way is a comprehensive investment resource and Hagstrom has provided us with an in-depth insight into Buffett’s investment career.
 It details how he was able to turn $100 in 1957 into a personal net worth of over $80 billion today.
 Buffett is known for his impressive record of returns throughout his investment career.
 From 1964-2017, his holding company, Berkshire Hathaway, achieved average annual returns of 20.9%.
 Versus 9.9% (including dividends) for the S&P 500.

 Hagstrom has provided us with an in-depth insight into some of Buffett’s largest and most significant investments and their outcomes.
-Companies such Coca-Cola and The Washington Post are included.
+This includes companies such as Coca Cola and The Washington Post.
 Hagstrom has also explored less common areas of investing, including behavioral finance and the mathematics of focus investing.

 The Warren Buffett Way will give you an insight into the techniques and strategies employed by one of the most successful stock market investors of all time.